django-cms/djangocms-moderation/docs/moderation_request.rst

 States
 ------------------------------------------------
-Moderation Requests are not in and of themselves stateful however they contain one or more instances of the :ref:`moderation_request_action` entity, which is stateful and the Moderation Request state can be inferred from its `moderation request actions`.
-They also link to a draft version, which also has states.
+Moderation Requests do not track state directly, however they contain one or more instances of the :ref:`moderation_request_action` entity, which is stateful and the Moderation Request state can thus be inferred from its `moderation request actions`.
+These latter also link to a draft version, which also has states.
 The inferred states for a request are:

 Ready for review
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^